 The Group uses issuances of debt and bank borrowings as a source of funding and the Group carries a significant level of debt.
 Nevertheless, pursuant to its capital structure policy, the Group aims to optimise shareholder value through cash flow distribution to it from its subsidiaries, while maintaining an investment grade rating and minimising cash and investments with a return below the Group's weighted average cost of capital.
 There can be no assurance that the Group will be able to pursue a similar capital structure policy in the future.
-Some of the debt instruments that the Group has issued or incurred were issued or incurred at variable interest rates, which exposes the Group to changes in such interest rates.
-As of 31 December 2017, after certain hedging and fair value adjustments, USD 7.7 billion, or 6.6%, of the Group's interest-bearing financial liabilities (which include loans, borrowings and bank overdrafts) bore a variable interest rate, while USD 108.8 billion, or 93.4%, bore a fixed interest rate.
+Some of the debt instruments that the Group has issued or incurred was issued or incurred at variable interest rates, which exposes the Group to changes in such interest rates.
+As of 31 December 2018, after certain hedging and fair value adjustments, USD 7 billion, or 1.8%, of the Group's interest-bearing financial liabilities (which include loans, borrowings and bank overdrafts) bore a variable interest rate, while USD 102.9 billion, or 98.2%, bore a fixed interest rate.
 Moreover, a significant part of the Group's external debt is denominated in non-U.S. dollar currencies, including the Australian dollar, the Brazilian real, the Canadian dollar, the euro, the pound sterling, the South African rand and the South Korean won.
 Although the Group enters into interest rate swap agreements to manage its interest rate risk, and also enters into cross-currency interest rate swap agreements to manage both its foreign currency risk and interest-rate risk on interest-bearing financial liabilities, there can be no assurance that such instruments will be successful in reducing the risks inherent in exposures to interest rate fluctuations.
-See note 29 to the Issuer's audited consolidated financial statements as of 31 December 2017 and 2016, and for the three years ended 31 December 2017 as set out in the Form 20-F for further details on the Issuer's approach, currency and interest rate risk.
+See note 29 to the Issuer's audited consolidated financial statements as of 31 December 2018 and 31 December 2017, as set out in the Form 20-F for further details on the Issuer's approach, currency and interest rate risk.